 - A super soft, luxurious fabric.
 In order to truly maintain its integrity, spot cleaning and dry cleaning are best

 - You can machine wash silk, though it tends to lose its luster and take on more of a matte appearance.
 Use cool to lukewarm water and wash on the delicate cycle

 - In order to keep fabric soft when machine washing, add 1/4 cup of white vinegar to your laundry load

-- You can spot clean or launder it without much effort, and it generally costs less than other picks
+- You can spot clean or launder it without too much effort, and it generally costs less than other picks

-- Check your manufacturer’s instructions
+- Check the manufacturer’s instructions

 - If not present, consult the Internet or try to determine the fabric your carrier is made of

 - If specialty fabric is used, aim for spot or dry cleaning